 Where HVAC Technicians Are in High Demand

 HVAC technicians are desired across the country, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the greatest number of HVAC workers and are experiencing explosive construction growth.
+According to hvacclasses.org, these states employ the highest number of HVAC workers and are going through explosive construction growth.
 Here’s why:

 - Florida: Hurricanes, school and healthcare facilities.